lyz-code/pydo/README.md

 pip3 install git+git://github.com/lyz-code/pydo
 ```

-The instalation method will create a new pydo database at:
+The installation method will create a new pydo database at:
 ```
 ~/.local/share/pydo/main.db
 ```

+`pydo` configuration is done through the yaml file located at
+`~/.local/share/pydo/config.yaml`.
+The default template is provided at
+installation time.

 # What's next?